 If a medium tension is too loose, tighten the pedals so that they give more resistance when playing.
 Some drummers argue that a tighter pedal will help you play cleaner.
 This is subjective and it depends on who’s playing.
 The best thing to do is to just see what works for you.

-Now that you have your double pedal setup, it’s time to start learning how to play Bleed by Meshuggah.
-In all seriousness, double pedal playing can be one of the most fun things to do on the drums.
+Now that you have your double bass drum setup, it’s time to start learning how to play Bleed by Meshuggah.
+In all seriousness, double pedal drum playing can be one of the most fun things to do on the drums.

 Make sure you’re playing patterns slowly and doing the work to develop your left foot.